 Advance open water

 Eerie hydrogen sulfur cloud thicker than 3 meters at 25m depth, looking like a spooky underwater river, the island debris of giant trees coming from the cloud, the Angel stalagmite, some big stalactites

 This cenote is 180 feet deep.
 With us, you’ll dive down to 120 feet.
-This cenote is particularly well known because its crazy hydrogen sulfur cloud at 100 feet is about 9 feet thick.
+This cenote is particularly well known because of its crazy hydrogen sulfur cloud at 100 feet is about 9 feet thick.
 At 98 feet you encounter the halocline.
 It’s one of the most bizarre dives you can do in your life.
-You are going to see lots of fallen trees which rise out of the cloud, a little island with branches and some Vodou dolls which have been in the cavern for quite a while.
+You are going to see lots of fallen trees which rise out of the cloud, a little island with branches.

-The profile of our dive here is seven minutes at 120 feet, two minutes at 90 feet, three minutes at 80 feet, three minutes at 60 feet, five to seven minutes at 40 feet and five minutes at 20 feet.
-The average total time is 40 minutes under water.
+The average total time is 40 minutes underwater.
 While in the cenote you will see a couple of stalactites, a tunnel that has a swim through and, if you pay close attention, you are going to see bird bones, branches, trees and many other things which have fallen into the cenote.
 Angelita is one of the most beautiful cenotes around Tulum, absolutely brimming with interesting things to see.

 The cenote is located 17 kilometres south of Tulum on the road to Chetumal.
 It’s very clearly signposted.
 After you arrive you only need to walk through the jungle for a few minutes to find the sinkhole, which looks like a picturesque little lake surrounded by trees.
 The path leads directly to it and there is easy access now provided by the stairs and a platform.